openhab/openhab-alexa/USAGE.md

       * comfortRange=`<number>`
         * When dual setpoints (upper,lower) are used this is the amount under the requested temperature when requesting Alexa to set or adjust the current temperature.
 Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
   * `ThermostatController.thermostatMode`
     * Items that represent the mode for a thermostat, default string values are "OFF=off,HEAT=heat,COOL=cool,ECO=eco,AUTO=auto", but these can be mapped to other values in the metadata.
 The mapping can be, in order of precedence, user-defined (AUTO=3,...) or preset-based related to the thermostat binding used (binding=`<value>`).
-If neither of these settings are provided, for thermostats that only support a subset of the standard modes, a comma delimited list of the Alexa supported modes should be set using the supportedModes parameter, otherwise, the supported list will be compiled based of the configured mapping.
+For the binding parameter, it will be automatically determined if the associated item is using a 2.x addon (via channel metadata).
+If neither of these settings are provided, for thermostats that only support a subset of the standard modes, a comma delimited list of the Alexa supported modes should be set using the supportedModes parameter, otherwise, the supported list will be compiled based of the default mapping.
     * Supported item type:
       * Number
       * String